DOI-ONRR/blog-nrrd/src/pages/choosing-ONRR/index.md

 ## Making a difference

 Without a doubt, I can confidently say that my work and the collective efforts of our team at ONRR have made a tangible difference.
-My contribution involved updating and ensuring the accuracy of the data displayed on our website.
+My contribution involved updating and ensuring the accuracy of the data displayed on ONRR's public websites.
 Moreover, I worked on design projects and addressed issues that were eventually implemented on the live site.
 Additionally, I was involved in internal projects, such as the development of a data checklist to enhance our data verification process before publication.

 ## Memorable projects

 Among the many projects I had the privilege to work on, the [fiscal year renewable fact sheets]( https://revenuedata.doi.gov/?tab=tab-fact-sheets) stand out as a personal favorite.
-From visualizing disbursements to gathering revenue and production data, I had the opportunity to be involved in various aspects of creating these.
+From visualizing disbursements data to gathering revenue and production data, I had the opportunity to be involved in various aspects of creating the visuals for the renewable fact sheets.

 ## Career goals and the internship's influence